Procession: Christian processions

 Processions are found in almost every form of religious worship, such as Holy Week processions.
 Some biblical examples were the processions with the Ark of Covenant and the procession of Jesus on a donkey into Jerusalem.

 In a narrower sense of going forth, proceeding, the term is used in the technical language of theology in the phrase Procession of the Holy Ghost, expressing the relation of the Third Person in the Triune Godhead to the Father and the Son.

 It is impossible to describe in detail the vast development of processions during the Middle Ages.
-The most important and characteristic of these still have a place in the ritual of the Catholic Church, as well as those of the Church of England and the Orthodox Church.
+The most important and characteristic of these still have a place in the ritual of the Catholic Church and Evangelical-Lutheran Church, as well as those of the Church of England (Anglicanism) and the Orthodox Church.

 The Procession Path (Lat. ambitus templi) is the route taken by processions on solemn days in large churches—up the north aisle, round behind the high altar, down the south aisle, and then up the centre of the nave.

 Catholics

-For the Catholic Church, the rules governing them are laid down in the Rituale Romanum (Tit. ix.), and they are classified in the following way:
+For the Catholic Church, the rules governing processions laid down in the pre Vatican II Rituale Romanum (Tit. ix.), and they are classified in the following way: